-She’s had three columns: ‘Thought for Food,’ a vegetarian restaurant review column for India in New York; ‘Northside Views,’ a Denver man-on-the-street column for the North Denver Tribune; and ‘The Vagabond,’ a travel column in Go-Go Magazine.
+In addition to reporting, she’s had three columns: ‘Thought for Food,’ a vegetarian restaurant review column for India in New York; ‘Northside Views,’ a Denver man-on-the-street column for the North Denver Tribune; and ‘The Vagabond,’ a travel column in Go-Go Magazine.

 She authored the Argentina section of the expat guidebook, Getting Out: Your Guide to Leaving America.

-A secondary website, Wander-Argentina.org is a more public-spirited site designed to highlight volunteer, work and learning opportunities in Argentina.
+A secondary website, Wander-Argentina.org is a public-spirited site designed to highlight volunteer, work and learning opportunities in Argentina.

 After 16 years in Buenos Aires she is able to lend her Argentine expertise, Spanish (and lunfardo!) skills, first-hand experience and contacts to those seeking in-depth logistical information for travel or relocation to Argentina.